Citigroup is the last of the big

 Theoretically, it means it can now avoid pay restrictions on its top 100 employees.
 The bank said it owed American taxpayers "a debt of gratitude".

-Citigroup received $45bn in government support but only has to pay back $20bn as the US government converted the rest into a stake in the company.
-It owns 34% of the bank.
+Citigroup received $45bn in government support but only has to pay back $20bn as the

 The government says it plans to sell these shares within the next year.
 The US Treasury estimates that taxpayers could ultimately see a profit of $13bn-$14bn from the sale.